missionpinball/mpf-docs/docs/tutorial/9_start_button.md

 a ball being loose on the playfield.
 (So lane switches, ramp switches, rollovers, standups etc.) You do *not* want to tag ball device switches with `playfield_active` since if a ball is in a ball device, then it's not loose on the playfield.
+Neither you do *not* want to tag autofire devices like slingshots or pop bumpers, they are handled automatically by mpf.

 At this point we're really, really close!
 There are a few more quick things we want to do, then run some checks.
 But then we're ready to